T-Trak: Beginning

-The first T-TRAK Modules
+First T-TRAK modules

 Lee built the first three T-TRAK modules and displayed them sitting atop an NTRAK module at the Gateway 2001 National Convention and National Train Show in St. Louis, Missouri in July 2001.
 The initial modules were built using art boards that Jim and Lee acquired in Japan.
 The boards are the size of A4 paper (the standard paper size in Japan) and are about an inch thick with end plates, providing the structure needed to hold up the track and scenery.
 In the article, Lee indicated that she and Jim were looking for a US supplier for the art boards and would provide additional information as it was available.

 The November 2001 NTRAK Newsletter ran an article on Lee taking her first three T-TRAK modules over to Japan for the August 2001 JAM convention; there were two T-TRAK-compatible layouts in which her modules were included.
 That issue of the NTRAK Newsletter included an article on how to build a T-TRAK straight and corner module.
 In the January 2002 NTRAK Newsletter, Lee provided an update on T-TRAK including photos of her Center City set of three singles that featured a siding and dense urban modeling.